cilium/cilium/Documentation/gettingstarted/nodeport.rst

 well as in tunneling mode.

-If ``kube-apiserver`` was configured to use a non-default NodePort port range, then the same range must be passed to Cilium via the ``node-port-range`` ConfigMap option.
+If ``kube-apiserver`` was configured to use a non-default NodePort port range, then the same range must be passed to Cilium via the ``global.nodePort.range`` option.

 Once configured, apply the DaemonSet file to deploy Cilium and verify that it has come up correctly:

 .. parsed-literal::

-    kubectl create -f ./cilium.yaml
+    kubectl create -f cilium.yaml
     kubectl -n kube-system get pods -l k8s-app=cilium NAME                READY     STATUS    RESTARTS   AGE
     cilium-crf7f        1/1       Running   0          10m